aligheshlaghi97/alligator-telegram-bot/README.md

 * Telegram Bot and Channel
 ## Installation
 * Clone the repository: `git clone https://github.com/aligheshlaghi97/alligator-telegram-bot.git`
-* Navigate to the project directory: cd alligator-cross-telegram-notifier
+* Navigate to the project directory: `cd alligator-telegram-bot`
-* Build the Docker image: docker build -t alligator-cross-notifier .
+* Build the Docker image: `docker build -t alligator-telegram-bot` .
 ## Usage
-* Start the Docker container: docker run -d --name alligator-cross-notifier alligator-cross-notifier
+* Start the Docker container: `docker run -d --name alligator-telegram-bot alligator-cross-notifier`
-* To stop the container: docker stop alligator-cross-notifier
+* To stop the container: `docker stop alligator-cross-notifier`
-* To remove the container: docker rm alligator-cross-notifier
+* To remove the container: `docker rm alligator-cross-notifier`
-* The program will automatically check for Alligator-Cross setups every minute and send a notification to the specified Telegram channel if one is detected.
+* The program will automatically check for Alligator-Cross setups (Shadow of candle crosses Alligator Lips (GreenLine)) every 5 minutes (on 5m candles) and send a notification to the specified Telegram channel if one is detected.

 ## Configuration
 You have to make a telegram bot from @BotFather.
 Then make a channel and make that bot, an admin of your channel (with message sending permissions).
 The program uses environment variables for configuration.
 You can set these variables by creating a .env file in the project directory (app/.env) with the following values: